Thankgodezugwu/Customer-Segmentation-and-Preferences-Analysis-Pizza-Sales-/README.md

 ## Overview
-This Data Analysis projects have been developed with the primary objective of highlighting my expertise in leveraging technical skills, including Python, MySQL, Excel, and PowerBI, to address real-world data-related challenges.
+This Data Analysis project has been developed with the primary objective of highlighting my expertise in leveraging technical skills, including Python, MySQL, Excel, and PowerBI, to address real-world data-related challenges.
 They represent a subset of my broader project portfolio, reflective of my dedicated and continuous efforts in delivering impactful solutions across various initiatives.

 ## Customer Segmentation and Preferences Analysis: Pizza Sales
 ### Project Overview